 Location: French Institute in Prague, Štěpánská 35, Praha 1

-The event will be held in French with simultaneous translation into Czech.
+Language: in French with simultaneous translation into Czech

 Where does the hostility towards literature come from, and what are the roots of its growing devaluation?
 How can we enrich our readings by taking a decentralised look at the texts?
 To what extent can a perspective from afar shed new light on our understanding of the Greek tragedies?
 And with what far-reaching arguments has Pope Francis put an end to a long history of scathing indictments of literary texts?